10 Insightful Business Articles From June

 “Companies are suffering from tremendous productivity problems because people are stressed out’ and not recovering from the workday, said Josh Bersin, principal and founder of Bersin by Deloitte.
 ‘They’re beginning to realize that this is their problem, and they can’t just say to people, ‘Here’s a work-life balance course, go teach yourself how to manage your inbox,’’ Mr. Bersin said.
 ‘It’s way more complicated than that.”

-With so many digital learning tools available, each with their own way of defining digital learning, it’s hard to pin down what exactly constitutes the genre and not.
+With so many software learning tools available, each with their own way of defining digital learning, it’s hard to pin down what exactly constitutes the genre and not.
 Are all these tools required for the modern employee to learn?
 Are they even effective?
 Josh Bersin, a leading industry analyst suggests that learning should be integrated into work.
 In the future, we are likely to see employees trained as they work, rather than in addition to.

 “Our new research, ‘High-Impact Learning Organizations, 2017,’ shows the learning profession is in the middle of a minor crisis; employees give L&D a net promoter score of minus-15, not highly recommended.
 This likely is because the digital workplace appeared faster than expected, and it’s taking time to build the next-generation solutions employees expect.”